varnenec/bg-syllabifier/README.md

 * otherwise, just use the sonority break determined in Step 2

 ## Feature Support
+We don't currently support recognition of morphological suffixes.

 We can currently handle the following types of input:
 * words made from contiguous uppercase or lowercase Bulgarian Cyrillic letters
 * user-specified syllable breaks using `.` in such words